nushankodikara/TecInpact/content/post/getting-started-with-firebase.md

 And That's It!
 That's all we get for a free quota which updates every month! and believe it or not these are the cheapest services you can get right now!

+# How Should I Start?

+We're considering Firebase with Javascript.
+So in this guide series we're considering more and more web apps and hybrid mobile apps to develop.
+And you also need some basic knowledge on [HTML](/post/html-for-modern-web-development/), [CSS](/post/css-for-modern-web-development/), [SCSS](/post/scss-for-modern-web-development/), [JS part 1](/post/js-for-modern-web-development/) and [JS part 2](/content/post/js-for-modern-web-development-2/) After that we can get into this series.
+This isn't hard but you have to keep your focus high.

 # Conclusion

 Firebase is a set of services ( A Collection of services ) which can make your life easier.
 I Use firebase personally in my projects whenever I can and It made my life so much easier.
 From today on we're discussing how we can use these services.
 So stay Tuned!